 Pumpkin patch visitors of all ages have a blast enjoying hay rides, corn mazes, duck races, pumpkin painting, and more.
 Here in the Carolinas, we’re fortunate to have our pick of pumpkin patches and several other seasonal farm-related events.
 Some of these farms have so much going on, you'll need a full day trip to experience everything.

-If you find a great pumpkin patch, please let other readers know by sharing it and pictures in our Facebook group, Day Trips with Carolina Traveler.
+If you find a great pumpkin patch, please let other readers know by sharing it and pictures in our Carolina Traveler Facebook group.

 Charlotte Pumpkin Patches